Our Therapists

 Pregnancy & fertility, self-esteem, anxiety disorders, depression, family & relationship problems, grief and anger struggles.

-30 minute introductory calls are available on request so we can speak through what sessions may look like together and to answer any questions you may have.
+30 minute introductory calls are available on request to speak through what sessions may look like together and to answer any questions you may have.

 Availability